 Testing cannot catch each and every bug in an application.
 It is impossible to evaluate every execution path in every software application.
 The same is the case with unit testing.

-There is a limit to the number of scenarios and test data that the developer can use to verify the source code.
-So after he has exhausted all options there is no choice but to stop unit testing and merge the code segment with other units.
+There is a limit to the number of scenarios and test data that a developer can use to verify a source code.
+After having exhausted all the options, there is no choice but to stop unit testing and merge the code segment with other units.

 This testing begins with unit testing, followed by tests of progressively higher-level combinations of units called modules or builds.

-This testing, the highest-level modules are tested first and progressively lower-level modules are tested after that.
+In this testing, the highest-level modules are tested first and progressively, lower-level modules are tested thereafter.

 In a comprehensive software development environment, bottom-up testing is usually done first, followed by top-down testing.
-The process concludes with multiple tests of the complete application, preferably in scenarios designed to mimic those it will encounter in customers' computers, systems and network.
+The process concludes with multiple tests of the complete application, preferably in scenarios designed to mimic actual situations.

-This is the next level in the testing and tests the system as a whole.
-Once all the components are integrated, the application as a whole is tested rigorously to see that it meets Quality Standards.
+System testing tests the system as a whole.
+Once all the components are integrated, the application as a whole is tested rigorously to see that it meets the specified Quality Standards.
 This type of testing is performed by a specialized testing team.

-System testing is so important because of the following reasons:
+System testing is important because of the following reasons −

 The application is tested thoroughly to verify that it meets the functional and technical specifications.

-The application is tested in an environment which is very close to the production environment where the application will be deployed.
+The application is tested in an environment that is very close to the production environment where the application will be deployed.

-System Testing enables us to test, verify and validate both the business requirements as well as the Applications Architecture.
+System testing enables us to test, verify, and validate both the business requirements as well as the application architecture.

-Whenever a change in a software application is made it is quite possible that other areas within the application have been affected by this change.
-To verify that a fixed bug hasn't resulted in another functionality or business rule violation is Regression testing.
-The intent of Regression testing is to ensure that a change, such as a bug fix did not result in another fault being uncovered in the application.
+Whenever a change in a software application is made, it is quite possible that other areas within the application have been affected by this change.
+Regression testing is performed to verify that a fixed bug hasn't resulted in another functionality or business rule violation.
+The intent of regression testing is to ensure that a change, such as a bug fix should not result in another fault being uncovered in the application.

-Regression testing is so important because of the following reasons:
+Regression testing is important because of the following reasons −

 Minimize the gaps in testing when an application with changes made has to be tested.

-Testing the new changes to verify that the change made did not affect any other area of the application.
+Testing the new changes to verify that the changes made did not affect any other area of the application.

 Test coverage is increased without compromising timelines.